The Letter to the Galatians

 Home

 Scripture Text: The Scripture text of used in this chapter commentary is prepared by Blaine Robison based the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
-Other Scripture quotations may be taken from different Bible versions.
+Scripture quotations may be taken from different Bible versions.
 Click here for Abbreviations of Bible Versions.
-Messianic Jewish versions are CJB, MW, OJB, & TLV.
+Messianic Jewish versions are CJB, MJLT, MW, OJB, & TLV.
 Quotations marked with the initials "BR" indicate the translation of the commentary author.

 Syntax: Unless otherwise noted the meaning of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009).
 The meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB," found online at BibleHub.com.
 Explanation of Greek grammatical forms and a pronunciation guide for New Testament Greek may be found here.
-Strong's Exhaustive Concordance reference numbers are identified with "SH" for Hebrew and "SG" for Greek.

-Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Torah (Law), Yeshua (Jesus), and Messiah (Christ).
+Special Terms: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Torah (Law), Yeshua (Jesus), and Messiah (Christ).

 See the article Introduction to Galatians for background information on the letter.

-Outline
+Chapter Outline

 Introduction, 1:1-5